Ri-Dearg/corona-tales/README.md

 - On the very first load of each session, an alert will pop out from the floating menu to alert the user of its presence.
 - I'm utilising this menu as the main point of interaction and navigation for the site.
 - All pages on the site can be accessed through this menu and some features are exclusive to it.
-On desktop it opens on hover, on mobile with a tap, positioned bottom-right for easy right-hand access.
+On desktop, it opens on hover, on mobile with a tap, positioned bottom-right for easy right-hand access.
 - It hovers above the preloader to maintain importance to the same degree of the nav.
 - It uses a bright and colorful palette to catch the eye.
-- This is to encourage interaction with these functions in particular, as well as create preference for, and push users towards, the colorful, eye-catching floating menu button, where the key site functions are, while simultaneously diminishing the importance of the basic navbar items.
+- This is to encourage interaction with these functions in particular, as well as create a preference for, and push users towards, the colorful, eye-catching floating menu button, where the key site functions are, while simultaneously diminishing the importance of the basic navbar items.
-- The menu items are tool-tipped and color coordinated for clarity.
+- The menu items are tool-tipped and color-coordinated for clarity.
 - The green button changes on context between signup/login/profile/home.
 - Each button opens a modal except the button for the aforementioned green button.
 - All forms in the modals have helper text and validation where necessary for user feedback.